-On January 30, 2020, the World Health Organization ("WHO") announced a global health emergency because of a new strain of coronavirus in Wuhan, China (the "COVID-19 outbreak") and the risk to the international community as the virus spreads globally beyond its point of origin.
+In January 2020, the World Health Organization ("WHO") announced a global health emergency because of a new strain of coronavirus in Wuhan, China (the "COVID-19 outbreak") and the risk to the international community as the virus spreads globally beyond its point of origin.
 In March 2020, the WHO classified the COVID-19 outbreak as a pandemic, based on the rapid increase in exposure globally.
 The full impact of the COVID-19 outbreak continues to evolve as of the date of this report.
-As such, it is uncertain as to the full magnitude that the pandemic will have on the Transportation Authority's financial condition, liquidity and future results of operations.
+As such, it is uncertain as to the full magnitude that the pandemic will have on the Authority's financial condition, liquidity and future results of operations.
 Management is actively monitoring the global and local situation on its financial condition, liquidity, operations, suppliers, industry and workforce.
-Given the daily evolution of the COVID-19 outbreak and the global responses to curb its spread, the Transportation Authority is not able to estimate the effects of the COVID-19 outbreak on its results of operations, financial condition or liquidity for fiscal year 2022.
-Our results of operations for full year 2022 may be materially adversely affected.
+Given the daily evolution of the COVID-19 outbreak and the global responses to curb its spread, the Authority is not able to estimate the effects of the COVID-19 outbreak on its results of operations, financial condition or liquidity for fiscal year 2021.
+Future potential impacts include a decline in sales tax collections and utility collections.
+Our results of operations for full year 2021 may be materially adversely affected.

-8. SUBSEQUENT EVENTS
+7. SUBSEQUENT EVENTS

-The Organization evaluated events and transactions occurring subsequent to December 31, 2021.
-During this period, there were no subsequent events requiring recognition in the financial statement.
+The Airport evaluated events and transactions occurring subsequent year end, and there were no subsequent events requiring recognition in the financial statement.